Brief historical overview of man’s use of fire

 5,000 years ago:

 Candles were invented independently in India, Mesopotamia, and China.
-They were created by dipping a wick made of straw, hemp, reed, or papyrus in tallow – and later also in beeswax – and thus soaked with the fuel.
-Following illustration shows the variety of possibilities to produce torches and candles.
+They were created by dipping a wick made of straw, hemp, reed, or papyrus in tallow—and later also in beeswax—and thus soaking it with fuel.
+The following illustration shows the variety of possibilities for producing torches and candles.

 • No. 1.
 Folded palm leaf used as a torch.
 East Indies.